aesim-tech/simba-python-examples/14. LLC Converter Design/readme.md

 ```

 ### Main script
 This part deals with the multiprocessing computation which is used here to speed up the simulation.
-To prepare the simulations, the arguments and the future results (a python dictionnary) are stored in a python list which will be managed by the *pool* of the multiprocessing module to distribute the calculations.
+To prepare the simulations, the arguments and the future results (a python dictionnary) are stored in a python list which will be managed by the pool of the multiprocessing module to distribute the calculations based on the number of available parallel simulation license.

 ``` py